martencassel/binaryrepo/README.md

 # About this project
+## Motivation

+Study various package managers and related protocols.
+For example, Docker Registry v2, Go Module registries, Helm registries etc.
+Build a tool from scratch, simmiliar or identical to tools like Artifactory or Nexus (binary repository manager)
+## Problem

+Performance of package managers (docker, helm, or go and more) can be significantly improved by resuing previously fetched resources from the internet to a local central shared cache server.

+A shared cache stores responses to be reused by more than one user.
+For example, multiple users may need to download the postgres:latest image from docker hub.
+By setting up a package cache server on the local network it may serve many users so that popular docker images are reused a number of times, reducing network traffic and latency.

 This project tries to implement a binary artifact manager server that can serve software packages such as Docker images, Helm charts or Go modules etc, either from a local storage or from remote sources (caching proxy).
 All binary packages are stored in a "single-instance-store" using a checksum scheme.
-## Motivation

-Learn about various package managers and related protocols, and implement them using Golang.
 ## Current state

-Consuming docker images from docker hub can be slow.
-With a central server (binaryrepo), it can serve docker images from the internet and cache them locally.

-Binaryrepo serves a caching proxy for any remote registry that implements Docker Registry v2 API.
+Binaryrepo is a server that serves a proxy cache for any docker registry that implements the Docker Registry v2 procotol.
-Requests are served from its local cache (the file storage), if not available in the cache, requests are forwarded to the remote registry, and resources are fetched and saved to the cache for future requests.
-##

-Binaryrepo is installed locally using the local /etc/hosts name of docker-remote.example.com, The below pull command will fetch redis images from docker hub, and in the process cache this image.

-docker pull docker-remote.example.com/redis:latest

-Any futher pulls will be served from the cache that binaryrepo hosts.
+In the current setup, public docker images can be pulled through it.

 # Future plans

-I plan to implement a local Docker Registry v2, that can be used together with caching proxy functionality.
-I may also implement support for other package types such as Go modules and Helm packages.
+More features might be implemented.
 # binary-repo

 ### Getting started